-As stated above, nothe NYNHP provided a response from the NYNHP has yet been received.
-Howeverletter on January 23, 2019 (see Appendix J).
-In addition, the USFWS's Information for Planning and Consultation (IPaC) database was accessed on August 16, 2016 January 31, 2019 for information relative to the proposed Facility.
+As stated above, no response from the NYNHP has yet been received.
+However, the USFWS's Information for Planning and Consultation (IPaC) database was accessed on August 16, 2016 for information relative to the proposed Facility.
 Results from the IPAC database indicate that there are no critical habitats, wildlife refuges, or fish hatcheries within or nearby the Facility Site (see Appendix E).